Bachelor of Science in

-A challenging and demanding major, chemistry requires a sound foundation in scientific fundamentals and methods as well as strong mathematical and communication skills.
+As an established PA university, Ship's undergraduate chemistry program is challenging and demanding.
+It requires a sound foundation in scientific fundamentals and methods as well as strong mathematical and communication skills.
 High school students can prepare by taking as many courses as possible in science, mathematics, writing, and computer skills.

 Approved by the American Chemical Society, the curriculum involves core and laboratory courses in general, inorganic, organic, physical, and analytical chemistry as well as the allied fields of physics and mathematics.
 It is easy to match courses with career goals by taking advanced courses and concentrations in mathematics, physics, biochemistry, health sciences, polymers, or education.
 A strong general education program complements professional training.

 Designed for non-science majors, CHM103 and CHM105 are available to students wanting a basic literacy in chemistry.
 Minors in chemistry and biochemistry are also available to students seeking to complement their primary training.
 A minor in chemistry can provide breadth and increase your potential employment opportunities—a journalism major minoring in chemistry can understand and more accurately report science-related news stories.
-Interested students should contact their advisors or the chemistry department immediately after they begin at Shippensburg University.
+Interested students should contact their advisors or the chemistry department immediately after they begin working towards their bachelor's degree in chemistry at Shippensburg University.